-Moderating climatic influences such as northeast exposure and an elevation between 800 and 1550 feet shape this microclimate to be a compelling location for growing grapes.
-The bright, mineral backbone and tension in our wines are a credit to the volcanic mountain soils and, far beneath the surface, limestone rock.
+Climatic influences such as northeast exposure and an elevation between 800 and 1550 feet make this mild microclimate an ideal location for growing grapes.
+The bright, mineral backbone of our wines is a credit to the volcanic mountain soils and, far beneath the surface, limestone rock.

 Stony Hill Vineyard has obtained its organic certification “CCOF” since 2019 and Demeter certification in 2023.
 We are also implementing regenerative farming practices.

 Chardonnay, Riesling, and Gewurztraminer have been the historical white grape varieties planted at Stony Hill with their red counterparts Syrah, Cabernet Sauvignon, and Merlot added over the past fifteen years.

 We have exciting new plantings for Stony Hill on the horizon, as there are currently around 15 acres of fallow plots.